AnujJindal1/AnujJindal1/README.md

-- 👋 Hi, I’m @AnujJindal
+- 👋 Hi, I’m @AnujJindal1
 - 👀 I’m interested in AI and ML
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on python AI and ML projects